-Tuition, Fees, and Other Financial Assistance Information
+Tuition, Financial Aid, and Other Financial Assistance Information

 The Division of Graduate Medical Sciences (GMS) seeks to enable all motivated and talented students to achieve their academic and professional potential.
 Most educational loans offer more favorable terms than other consumer loans, so we encourage students to apply for these loans before considering other financing options.
 Educational loans must be repaid, so we suggest you only borrow what is necessary.